Tapi-Mandy/guhwm/README.md

 ## Installing *Guh Window Manager*

-#### We recommend using [archinstall](https://wiki.archlinux.org/title/Archinstall) to set up your base system, and then following the standard build and install instructions for guhwm;
+#### We recommend using [archinstall](https://wiki.archlinux.org/title/Archinstall) with a Xorg or minimal desktop profile to set up your base system, and then following the standard build and install instructions for guhwm;

-> `sudo pacman -S git`
->
+### Use this command to install guhwm-1.0

-> `git clone https://github.com/Tapi-Mandy/guhwm && cd guhwm && chmod +x install.sh && ./install.sh`
+> `sudo pacman -S git && git clone https://github.com/Tapi-Mandy/guhwm && cd guhwm && chmod +x install.sh && ./install.sh`